Key Takeaways

 1. Delayed Access to Real-Time Collections Data

-Impact: This lag hinders proactive decision-making and disrupts performance tracking as the borrower information may be outdated; ultimately slowing down recovery cycles and reducing the portfolio health.
+Impact: This lag hinders proactive decision-making and disrupts performance tracking as borrower information may be outdated — ultimately slowing down recovery cycles and reducing portfolio health.

 2. Inequitable Case Distribution

-Situation: Industry experts opine that on average a field agent can handle 50 cases per month.
-However manual assignments, especially for high-risk or geographically dispersed accounts, lack logic-based routing based on workload, capacity, or performance.
+Situation: As per industry standards, on an average, a field agent can handle 50 cases per month.
+However, manual assignments, especially for high-risk or geographically dispersed accounts, lack logic-based routing based on workload, capacity, or performance.

 Impact: Some agents are overloaded while others remain underutilized.
 This inefficiency lowers morale, reduces collection throughput, and fails to maximize field team ROI.